trevor-smith/trevor-smith.github.io/_posts/2015-05-14-amazon-review-classification.md

 ### Visualizing the results

 Since error classification is so important, I created a nice d3 visualization that allows you to see how different models perform under different amounts of training data.
 You'll see that the % of training data is plotted along the x-axis, the accurarcy score is plotted along the y-axis, and the size of the bubble is governed by the precision.
-Below is a static image, but feel free to click on it and it will take you to a web page where you can hover over each model and see it's accuracy, precision, and recall.
+Below is a static image, but I'll be working on hosting a web version shortly.

 <figure>